Compare & Buy Cruise Insurance

 Medical and Emergency Evacuation Cover

 Cruise ships usually take trips to remote locations far from medical centres.
 Depending on the location and the complexity, emergency evacuation costs may be very high.
-Among the most important elements of cruise insurance, medical evacuation coverage is considered the most imperative.
-According to industry records, medical emergency cases account for some 45-50% of cruise insurance claims, comprising respiratory diseases, falls, and heart-related cases.
+Among the most important elements of cruise insurance is medical evacuation coverage.

 • Emergency treatment for illness or injury while on board.